 We’ve finally told her that after her bedtime routine (more reading, that) she’s no longer allowed to play computer games or watch videos; she can only read books until lights out.

 Within 4 days after her weekly library trip, she moans that she doesn’t have anything to read.
 We know what she means, of course.
 Though she’ll have us read The Seven Sneezes every night for a month, reading on her own must be something new and exciting.

-I know the feeling. … more … “I Want to Make My Books a Proper Meal”
+I know the feeling.
+Continue reading “I Want to Make My Books a Proper Meal”